Battle of Palmyra (1941): The Palmyra actions

 Habforce split into three columns (two to make flanking manoeuvres on each side of Palmyra).
-Each one was guided by a detachment from the Arab Legion; they set off on 21 June.
-A skirmish with pillboxes on the pipeline a few miles east of Palmyra resulted in the element of surprise being lost.
+A detachment from the Arab Legion guided each one; they set off on 21 June.
+A skirmish with pillboxes on the pipeline, a few miles east of Palmyra, resulted in the element of surprise being lost.
 Habforce surrounded Palmyra, sending the Arab Legion troops out on wide-ranging desert patrols to protect Habforce's flanks and lines of communication.
-On 28 June, they captured the French fort of Seba' Biyar (roughly 60 miles south-west of Palmyra), with the small garrison surrendering without a shot being fired.
-The next day they occupied Sukhna, some 40 miles north-east of Palmyra, which was not occupied by French troops.
+On 28 June, they captured the French fort of Seba' Biyar (roughly 60 miles south-west of Palmyra), with the small garrison surrendering without firing a shot.
+The next day, they occupied Sukhna, some 40 miles north-east of Palmyra, which was not occupied by French troops.

 On the morning of 1 July, Sukhna was attacked by the Vichy 2nd Light Desert Company.
-The Arab Legion occupiers had been reinforced by a squadron from 4th Cavalry Brigade's Household Cavalry Regiment and after a sharp battle, the French retreated before an enthusiastic charge by Arab Legion troopers and ended up trapped in a box valley before surrendering.
-Whilst hardly the largest battle of the war, its effect was to cause the 3rd Light Desert Company which was garrisoning Palmyra, to lose heart and surrender on the night of 2 July.
-This freed Habforce to move 40 miles west along the pipeline to Homs and threaten the communications of the Vichy forces fighting the Australian 7th Division on the Lebanese coast.
+The Arab Legion occupiers had been reinforced by a squadron from the 4th Cavalry Brigade's Household Cavalry Regiment.
+After a sharp battle, the French retreated before an enthusiastic charge by Arab Legion troopers and ended up trapped in a sandy box valley before surrendering.
+The Arab Legion suffered two casualties, while the French had eleven casualties and eighty prisoners.
+Whilst hardly the war's largest battle, its effect was to cause the 3rd Light Desert Company, which was garrisoning Palmyra, to lose heart and surrender on the night of 2 July.

+Aftermath

+The capture of Palmyra freed Habforce to move 40 miles west along the pipeline to Homs and threaten the communications of the Vichy forces fighting the Australian 7th Division on the Lebanese coast.

+For the Arab Legion, the victory had a tremendous effect.
+News spread quickly, and thousands of Bedouins volunteered for the Mechanized Regiment.
+Glubb wrote later, 'Our little campaign in Iraq and Palmyra had invested the Arab Legion with a halo of glory.'